zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 ## Multiple Physical Layouts

-If a keyboard has multiple possible layouts (ex. you can snap off an outer column), then you should define multiple matrix transformations and multiple physical layouts - one for each possible layout.
+If a keyboard has multiple possible layouts (e.g. you can snap off an outer column), then you should define multiple matrix transformations and multiple physical layouts, one for each possible layout.
 If necessary, you can also define multiple kscan instances.

 ```dts